 Updated procedures due to COVID-19

-All eligible families (both local and traveling families) will be invited to complete four to five 2 hour video testing sessions to complete several of the behavioral questionnaires and cognitive assessments.
-These all completed over Zoom at times that are convenient for your family.
+All eligible families (both local and traveling families) are invited to complete four to five 2-hour video testing sessions to complete several behavioral questionnaires and cognitive assessments.
+These are all completed over Zoom at times that are convenient for our participants.

 Abreviated In-Person Testing

 Once remote testing is complete, families are invited to Stanford University's campus to complete an abbreviated in-person testing.
 When feasible, families are asked to come to Stanford University to complete the MRI scan, physical exam, and blood draw.
 Some families may also be asked to go to a local testing facility (Quest Diagnostics) to complete the blood draw.
-This in-person testing takes no more than 4 hours.
+This in-person testing takes about 3 hours.
 Currently we are only seeing local families in person.

 To learn more about how we are working to keep our families and staff safe during these sessions, please click here.

 When travel is feasible, traveling families may be invited for abbreviated in-person testing as well.
 When this time comes, we will be able to cover the cost for one child and a parent to fly or drive to our campus.
 Additionally, we will be able to cover 1-2 nights at a local hotel depending on your preference and travel plans.
 In the meantime, traveling families will be asked to complete a blood draw at a local lab (such as Quest Diangostics) around the time they complete their remote testing.

 For general information about participant rights, contact 1-866-680-2906